gitalk/gitalk/readme.md

       },
       responseType: 'json', // response type
       timeout: 10000, // timeout (ms)
+      multiple: false, // whether uploading multiple files is permitted
+      accept: 'image/*', // accepted file types
       fileMaxSize: 1024 * 1024 * 10, // file max size
       successCode: 0, // success code value (not httpStatusCode)
-      successCodeKey: ['code'], // if file upload successfully, it will find this key (res)=> res.code
+      successCodeKey: ['code'], // If the file is uploaded successfully, it will find this current code (res)=> res.code (res is the response content)
-      errorMsgKey: ['msg'], // upload failed （res）=> res.msg
+      errorMsgKey: ['msg'], // upload failed key. such as（res）=> res.msg
-      errorMsg: '', // default error message.
-Upload failed
+      errorMsg: '', // When the file uploads failed, it will show this message.
-      successUrlKey: ['data','url'], // if file upload successfully, it will find this url. such as res.data.url
+      successUrlKey: ['data','url'], // If the file is uploaded successfully, it will find this current url. such as res.data.url
-      proxy: '', // proxy url (cors).
-You can write https://cors-anywhere.azm.workers.dev/ , the real request url is https://cors-anywhere.azm.workers.dev/APIURL
+      proxy: '', // proxy url (for cors).
+You can write https://cors-anywhere.azm.workers.dev/ ,so the real request's url is https://cors-anywhere.azm.workers.dev/APIURL
     }
   ```